 A rocks glass, which might hold anything from an old fashioned to a negroni, is a short vessel that’s designed so that you can build the cocktail in the glass.
 Two-inch square, clear ice cubes are the preferred size for such drinks at the Royal York.

-“Those cocktails should be slightly under diluted,” says Yessenov, who admits to using seven different kinds of ice for the hotel’s drink programme.
+“Those cocktails should be slightly under diluted,” says Yessenov, who admits to using seven different kinds of ice for the hotel’s drink program.
 “Actually, the first sip you take might be a little more harsh than the last sip, because you have to accommodate the ice but you don’t want it to be too watery.”

 The limited room needed for mix in these cocktails, plus the wide brim and thick base mean the contents warm gradually, so this tumbler is perfect for sophisticated sippers.